 Editors-in-Chief: Susan G. Conard and Stefan Doerr

-is published on behalf of the International Association of Wildland Fire by CSIRO Publishing.
-The journal is published online and in print twelve times per year.
+The International Journal of Wildland Fire is published on behalf of the International Association of Wildland Fire by CSIRO Publishing.
+The journal is published on a continuous publication model.
+More information is available on our Continuous Publication page.

 The Journal publishes new and significant articles that advance basic and applied research concerning wildland fire.
 Published papers aim to assist in the understanding of the basic principles of fire as a process, its ecological impact at the stand level and the landscape level, modelling fire and its effects, as well as presenting information on how to effectively and efficiently manage fire.
 The journal has an international perspective, since wildland fire plays a major social, economic and ecological role around the globe.